Accelerated Onboarding: The CLM Blueprint for APAC's Newly Registered and Regional Financial Institutions

 How APAC's newly registered and regional financial institutions are cutting onboarding times while meeting local regulations.
 A five-step CLM blueprint from Delta Capita.

-By Zaki Ahmed, who leads Delta Capita's APAC CLM practice, working with newly registered institutions and regional banks and digital challengers across Singapore, Hong Kong, and Australia to redesign CLM operating models that meet MAS Notice 626, HKMA AML/CFT guidelines, AUSTRAC obligations, and MAS FEAT expectations, without sacrificing speed to revenue.
+By Zaki Ahmed, who leads Delta Capita’s APAC CLM practice, helping banks and digital challengers across Singapore, Hong Kong and Australia redesign CLM operating models without slowing revenue growth.

-We recently helped a regional bank cut their corporate onboarding timeline by six weeks without adding a single compliance headcount.
+We recently helped a regional bank cut their corporate onboarding timeline by 6 weeks without adding a single compliance headcount.

 At Delta Capita, we have spent 25+ years transforming Client Lifecycle Management (CLM) for Tier 1 and Tier 2 banks globally.
 Through our Karbon CLM platform and Managed Services, we know that turnaround times like this aren't an anomaly.
 They are the new competitive baseline, and increasingly within reach for newly licensed and regional institutions that are building their CLM infrastructure from the ground up.